MikeCullimore/guitar-effects/readme.md

     * First do coarse alignment: which section of recording corresponds to input?
 * Use source separation to isolate the guitar track in the recording.
 * There will be limits imposed by the guitar and amp e.g. no amount of audio processing could make an SSS strat sound like a guitar with humbuckers.
+* Port to Rust?!
+(NeuralPi requires SIMD: only experimental support in Rust.)

 ## Useful links

+* [RTNeural](https://github.com/jatinchowdhury18/RTNeural): A lightweight neural network inferencing engine written in C++.
+This library was designed with the intention of being used in real-time systems, specifically real-time audio processing.

 ### NeuralPi